4th of July firework shows, festivals in the Houston area

 KINGWOOD

-The Kingwood July 4th Festival and Fireworks celebration will feature a fireworks show, activities for children, food and live music including performances from Continental House Band, Honky Tonk Revivalists and more.
+The Kingwood July 4th Festival and Fireworks celebration which was scheduled for Sunday has been canceled due to weather.
 MORE DETAILS.

 DEER PARK

-Note: UPDATE: THIS EVENT HAS BEEN CANCELED DUE TO WEATHER